Peter Scully: Child sex abuse

 From the island of Mindanao, Scully built up and headed a lucrative international child sexual abuse ring that offered pay-per-view video streams on the dark web of children being sexually abused and tortured.
-Among the victims who had their ordeals recorded and sold over the internet was a five-year-old who was raped and tortured by Scully and two female accomplices.
+Among the victims who had their abuse recorded and sold over the internet was a five-year-old who was raped and tortured by Scully and two female accomplices.

-Victims were procured by Scully with promises to impoverished parents of work or education, or were solicited by his two Filipina girlfriends, Carme Ann Alvarez and Liezyl Margallo Castaña, and other female acquaintances such as Maria Dorothea Chi y Chia.
-Both Alvarez and Margallo also abused children in Scully's videos.
+Victims were procured by Scully with promises to impoverished parents of work or education, or were solicited by his two Filipino girlfriends, Carme Ann Álvarez and Liezyl Margallo Castaña, and other female acquaintances such as María Dorothea Chi y Chia.
+Both Álvarez and Margallo also abused children in Scully's videos.
 One example is in Daisy's Destruction that has been found being promoted on YouTube, showing an infant being hung upside down, tortured, and sexually abused, by an 18-year-old female.

 In 2016, prosecutors alleged that Scully and a girlfriend coaxed two teenage girls to come to Scully's house with the promise of food.
 Scully was alleged to have given the girls alcohol and forced them to perform sex acts between them, a scene the photographer filmed.
 The prosecutor alleged that when the girls tried to escape, Scully forced them to dig graves in the basement of the house and threatened that he would bury them there.
-After five days, the girls were released by Alvarez, who began feeling remorse after coming home to see the two in pet collars and reported what had happened.
+After five days, the girls were released by Álvarez, who began feeling remorse after coming home to see the two in pet collars and reported what had happened.